 Welcome.
 The hotel doesn’t do the typically diminutive rooms found in Parisian hotels, with some sleeping up to six.
 And the concierge can help arrange babysitting.

 The hotel is very considerate in its eco-friendly efforts, with a raft of 400 solar panels on the rooftop to supply half the hot water needed and a unique green roof planted with 70 trees and plants galore, plus an interior hanging garden.
 And they duly recycle and use eco-friendly bath and spa products.
 They’ve also been extremely sympathetic in preserving the building’s original character, earning them nods from the likes of LEED, BREEAM and Effinergie.
 A government-mandated architect was put in charge of the revamp, furnishings and original features have been restored where possible and its purpose as a local hub has been retained.
-The hotel only occupies three floors of the hotel, with the second kept as a working post office – after all, where else would Parisians go to pay their taxes?
-And further community projects have been commissioned in other areas of the building.

 It’s rare that you have exclusive run of a roof garden in Paris, so grab that chance with both hands when it’s open in season.
 Otherwise, by the windows, in either restaurant.